albertothedev/albertothedev/README.md

 Hi there 👋

-I'm Alberto Vilches, a Full-Stack Software Developer based in Germany and working at Trudesk since 2021.
+I'm Alberto Vilches, a Fullstack Software Developer based in Germany and working at Trudesk since 2021.

 As a software developer at Trudesk, I work on a help-desk service platform that enables businesses to provide fast and efficient customer support.
 I use TypeScript, GraphQL, React.js, Node.js, and MongoDB to build a high-performance and custom-built API that can handle complex queries and data manipulation, a cloud-based and on-premises SaaS UI with a suite of custom components and hooks, and an easy-to-use developer SDK for React.js applications.